pdp7/rotary-encoder-breakout/README.md

 # rotary-encoder-breakout
 KiCad breakout board to make it easier to put rotary encoder on breadboard

-* Using Kicad symbol and footprint by @mcous for @sparkfun rotary encoder:

 ## Component and Footprint
 Using Kicad symbol and footprint by mcous for sparkfun rotary encoder:
   * [mcous/kicad-lib.git](https://github.com/mcous/kicad-lib.git)